Food & Drink|March 19, 2026|12 min read

 What is the difference between halal-certified and Muslim-friendly in Japan?
 Halal-certified means a recognized certification body has audited the restaurant's ingredients, preparation methods, and supply chain.
 Muslim-friendly means the restaurant avoids pork and alcohol in cooking but may share kitchen equipment with non-halal items and has not undergone a formal audit.

 Are there halal options near major tourist attractions?
 Yes.
-Asakusa (near Senso-ji) has Naritaya and Sushi Ken.
-Shinjuku and Shin-Okubo have numerous options.
-Akihabara has Honolu.
+Asakusa (near Senso-ji) has Naritaya, Honolu Premier, and Sushi Ken.
+Shin-Okubo (one stop from Shinjuku) has dozens of international halal eateries.
+Shibuya has Gyumon for halal wagyu yakiniku.

 Do I need to make reservations at halal restaurants in Tokyo?
-For casual spots like ramen shops (Naritaya, Ayam-Ya) and Shin-Okubo eateries, no reservation is needed -- just be prepared to wait during peak hours.
-For yakiniku (Gyumon, Gyuen) and sushi counters (Sushi Ken), we strongly recommend booking ahead, especially on weekends.
+For casual spots like ramen shops (Naritaya, Ayam-Ya, Honolu Premier) and Shin-Okubo eateries, no reservation is needed -- just be prepared to wait during peak hours.
+For yakiniku (Gyumon) and sushi counters (Sushi Ken), we strongly recommend booking ahead, especially on weekends.

 Plan your visit